Suresh Prabhu seeks higher sops to push farm, services exports

 The ministry has sought extra outlay of Rs 1,500 crore under the MEIS to fulfil the government’s commitment of doubling farmers’ income and promote exports of agricultural products.

-rice exports, commensurate with rise in minimum support price to make the commodity competitive in international markets.
+It wants the government to introduce a 10% incentive on rice exports, commensurate with rise in minimum support price to make the commodity competitive in international markets.

 For making customs duty payment, importers can use MEIS scrips, which are either received from government against exports as incentives or importers can purchase them from other exporters.

 The commerce department has also requested for the incentive on all oil meals to be hiked to 10% as currently it is allowed only on soya meals.

 “This is required in view of competitive disadvantages being faced by our exporters vis-a-vis exporters of competing countries having free/preferential trade agreements with these importing countries,” as per the letter, which ET has seen.